 - Any issues that can make it difficult to follow an HIV regimen.
-For example, a busy schedule can make it hard to take HIV medicines consistently every day.
+For example, a lack of health insurance or an inability to pay for HIV medicines can make it hard to take HIV medicines consistently every day.

-How long does it take for ART to work?
+How long does it take for HIV medicines to work?

-Once effective ART is started, it usually takes 3 to 6 months for a person’s viral load to reach an undetectable level.
-Having an undetectable viral load doesn’t mean a person’s HIV is cured.
-But although there is still some HIV in the person’s body, an undetectable viral load shows that ART is working effectively to keep the person’s HIV under control.
-In addition, people with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partner through sex.
+Once HIV treatment is started, it usually takes 3 to 6 months for a person’s viral load to reach an undetectable level.
+Although HIV medicines can’t cure HIV, having an undetectable viral load shows that the medicines are controlling a person’s HIV.
+Maintaining an undetectable viral load helps people with HIV live longer, healthier lives.
+In addition, people with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.

 This fact sheet is based on information from the following sources:

-- From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: Treatment Goals and What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient
+- From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV:

 - Call 1-800-448-0440